dimitropoulos/react-ui-roundup/README.md

 - `Disabled Options`: Individual options can be easily disabled with a prop.
 - `Filterable`: Filter the options of the select with keyboard input.
 - `Groupable`: Can group the options into sub sections within the options list.
+- `Icons`: Has out-of-the-box (i.e. props) support for start or end icons (or can easily be composed with icons and has examples of such on the docs).

 <!--
 ********************************************************************************